D-D-Roshan/Currency-Convertor-app/README.md

 # Currency-Convertor-app
  In this app, you can enter your amount and convert your currency to a different country's currency.
 You can also easily exchange or reverse the two countries' currency by clicking on the exchange icon.

+get the api key from:https://www.exchangerate-api.com

+edit the url from js file and paste your api key